 Below is a timeline of communications between Surrey County Council and Angus Energy, and site visit/meeting notes in the period leading up to and following the drilling of unauthorised sidetrack BRX4Z in January 2017*.
 All referenced documents can be accessed via online links.

 The timeline shows a change in messaging by Angus from planned drilling to a maintenance workover, following a letter from SCC in Sept 2016 stating that drilling was not permitted under existing planning.
 It also highlights the confusion around well numbering created by Angus Energy, who told SCC on different occasions that they would be doing maintenance on Brockham-1 or well No. 2., but actually drilled from BRX4; and an urgent health and safety situation that was apparently engineered to disguise the drilling from SCC officers.

 Following the drilling, Angus maintained that they had all required permissions for the drilling of sidetrack BRX4Z, disputing SCC’s position for months and threatening the Council with legal action.
 Angus continue to maintain that sidetrack BRX4Z was fully authorised, but they have now applied for retrospective planning for its drilling.

-*All regulators other than the planning authority issued permits/consents for the drilling of BRX4Z: Environment Agency (14 Oct 2016), Oil & Gas Authority (14 Dec 2016) and Health and Safety Executive (Date unknown).
+*All regulators other than the planning authority issued permits/consents for the drilling of BRX4Z: Environment Agency (14 Oct 2016), Oil & Gas Authority (14 Dec 2016) and Health and Safety Executive (9 Nov 2016).
 According to OGA’s website sidetrack BRX4Z was officially spudded on 20th January 2017.